oriuminc/vagrant-ariadne/README.md

 * Doc that host SSH keys are forwarded in
 * Create rake tasks for configuring zsh bundler plugin for `vagrant` and `librarian-chef` commands (currently README instructions).
+* Create a "Development Tools" section to explain components and setup.

    [condel]:                  https://github.com/myplanetdigital/condel
    [CD-summary]:              http://continuousdelivery.com/2010/02/continuous-delivery/